 4. App Development Approach

-While consumer apps mostly entertain and deal with trivial info, enterprise apps always operate with businesses’ core data that needs to be secured at all times.
+While consumer apps mostly entertain and deal with trivial info, enterprise ones always operate with businesses’ core data that needs to be secured at all times.
 Therefore using secure protocols and implementing encryption techniques on top of familiar username and password authentication makes a lot of sense when developing an enterprise app.

 Another important point to consider is that business apps will always need to be integrated with some existing web or desktop-based systems that are deployed across the enterprise.
 This is not always the case with consumer apps that often just sync your data to the cloud for backup but otherwise, are not limited by any legacy systems.